-How many photos you need to shoot highly depends on your scene, your equipment, the subject, light evaluation skills, and editing style.
+How many photos you need to shoot highly depends on your scene, equipment, the subject, light evaluation skills, and editing style.
 Depending on the situation, you can skip multiple f stops between exposures, but those are lessons for another day.
-Today we give you a general guide to capture all detail across the spectrum; from the darkest to the brightest points in your photo, as well as everything in between.
+Today we give you a general guide to capturing all detail across the spectrum; from the darkest to the brightest points in your photo, as well as everything in between.

 Merging your photos: